-The practice of yoga can become a way of life – an essential and positive way of being in relationship with yourself, others, and the world around you.
+The practice of yoga can become a way of life – an essential and positive way of being in a relationship with yourself, others, and the world around you.
 In life, a situation may happen where you might say, “Oh my gosh this horrible situation is happening to me!”
 In contrast, by applying the practice of yoga to that experience, you might name it and respond with, “This is happening right now.
 I can feel my feet on the ground and I can connect with my breath.
 I can soften and relax, and take my own timing to digest what is happening, regulate myself, and then respond from clarity.”
-Yoga invites you into a relationship with your body-mind, heart and soul – into your wholeness.
-Through this connection you may experience a deep healing, more relaxation, and joy.
+Yoga invites you into a relationship with your body-mind, heart, and soul – into your wholeness.
+Through this connection, you may experience deep healing, more relaxation, and joy.

 One of the positive side effects of the pandemic I’ve experienced is that moms have become more aware and responsible, to seek and find positive and empowering ways to “self care” during pregnancy.
 Applying yoga during pregnancy helps moms to understand the importance of, and how to nurture connection with themselves and their baby.
 Moms, through prenatal yoga, actively teach wellness and “self-care” practices from the womb, and model health and wellbeing for their baby.
 This not only positively affects the baby throughout their lifespan, it supports health for future generations.

 Prenatal yoga facilitates stress reduction and a beautiful connection between you and your baby.
 As a result, you may feel even more bonded with your baby and gain greater awareness of your inherent motherly intuition and super powers.